graphql/graphql-over-http/INTERESTED_DEVELOPERS.md

 # Interested Developers:
-This file will help us track people that are interested in taking decisions of the specification of GraphQL over HTTP until merged to the main repository located at https://github.com/facebook/graphql
+This file will help us track people that are interested in taking decisions of the specification of GraphQL over HTTP until migrated to a official repository of the https://github.com/graphql organization.

 If you want to be listed here, open a PR with your information, just order yourself by name.